-What happens if these steps don't help your child manage his weight?
+What happens if these steps don't help your child manage their weight?
 Then you and your teen -- with a doctor’s input -- could consider some other treatment options for obesity.

 Many overweight teens experiment with over-the-counter weight loss pills.
 Those are ineffective at best and dangerous at worst.
-If your teen is taking any, talk with him about the risks.
+If your teen is taking any, talk with them about the risks.